A Centaur's Life: Manga

 The original manga illustrated by Kei Murayama began serialization in Tokuma Shoten's Monthly Comic Ryū from February 2011.
-Twenty-one tankōbon volumes have been released as of October 13, 2021.
+Twenty-six tankōbon volumes have been released as of September 12, 2025.
 The series moved to online-only serialization when Comic Ryū changed formats on June 19, 2018.
 The series is licensed in English by Seven Seas Entertainment, who began releasing it in North America from November 5, 2013.

 Volume list

 Anime

 An anime adaptation was announced on the wraparound of the manga's 14th volume, released on December 13, 2016, later revealed to be a television series.
-It is animated by Haoliners Animation League and directed by Naoyuki Konno, with Fumitoshi Oizaki credited as the chief director and Touko Machida is the series composition.
+It is animated by Haoliners Animation League's Japanese branch Emon and directed by Naoyuki Konno, with Fumitoshi Oizaki credited as the chief director and Touko Machida is the series composition.
 The character design is done by Sakae Shibuya, who is also a chief animation director.
 The twelve-episode series aired on Tokyo MX between July 9 and September 24, 2017.
 The opening theme is "Oshiete Darwin" (教えてダーウィン, Oshiete Dāwin) by Purely Monster, while the ending theme is "Edelweiss" by Asaka.
-Crunchyroll has licensed the series, and Funimation dubbed it and released it on home video as part of the two companies' partnership.
+Crunchyroll streamed the series, and Funimation dubbed it and released it on home video as part of the two companies' partnership.